fbpx

 How to Protect Your American Flag From Fading

-If you’re planning to display the American flag in front of your home or business, you should take precautions to protect it from fading.
-When displayed outside, your American flag will be exposed to the elements.
-Over time, this may cause it to fade to a lighter, duller color.
-While you can’t control the sun or rain, there are steps you can take to safeguard your American flag from fading.
+Displaying the American flag in front of your home or business?
+Protect it from fading.
+The flag outside faces the elements.
+Over time, it might fade to a dull color.
+Can’t stop the sun or rain, but there are ways to keep your flag bright.
+Keep reading for some handy tips!

 Choose a UV-Protected American Flag